Balfour Water System

 The system includes a 450,000 litre reservoir.
 Installation of a second reservoir, located above the portion of the community at higher elevation, is planned for the future.

 The distribution system is comprised of PVC, galvanized steel, and asbestos-concrete pipe.
-Past assessments indicate that some of this piping is over 60 years old, but still in good condition.
+Various minor distribution upgrades are anticipated.

 The Balfour population is expected to grow in future years.
 Historic reports estimated that there will be demand for 200 new connections within 20 years.
 A 2009 assessment of the system indicated that the current distribution network could be inadequate to serve the water demands of these additional connections.
 This finding, in addition to the challenges posed by aging system infrastructure, will require full replacement of the distribution system within several decades.